homan-uppu/writing/2-Essays/Fear equality.md

 There is a greater asymmetry in the value of moves.

-**More complex games have a greater difference between the best and the rest**
+B) More complex games have a greater difference between the best and the rest

 We observe that there are fewer draws the more complex the game becomes.